Puteri Indonesia Pariwisata

-Puteri Indonesia Pariwisata ((Hanacaraka) ꦦꦸꦠꦺꦫꦶꦆꦤ꧀ꦢꦺꦴꦤꦺꦱꦦꦫꦶꦮꦶꦱꦠ; literally translates into: "Princess Indonesia Tourism" or "Miss Supranational Indonesia") is one of the titles granted by the Puteri Indonesia beauty pageant.
-The winners of Puteri Indonesia Pariwisata represent Indonesia in Miss Supranational.
+Puteri Indonesia Pariwisata ((Hanacaraka) ꦦꦸꦠꦺꦫꦶꦆꦤ꧀ꦢꦺꦴꦤꦺꦱꦦꦫꦶꦮꦶꦱꦠ; literally translates into: "Tourism Princess of Indonesia") is one of the titles granted by the Puteri Indonesia beauty pageant.
+The titleholders of Puteri Indonesia Pariwisata represent Indonesia in the international beauty pageants.
 The president-owner of Puteri Indonesia Pariwisata are The Royal Highest Family of Surakarta Sunanate, Princess Mooryati Soedibyo and Princess Putri Kuswisnuwardhani.
 Puteri Indonesia Pariwisata is traditionally crowned in March, alongside the celebration of International Women's Day.

-The reigning Puteri Indonesia Pariwisata 2022 is Adinda Cresheilla of East Java, who was crowned on 27 May 2022 in Jakarta Convention Center.
-She represented Indonesia at the 13th edition of Miss Supranational beauty pageant.
+The reigning Puteri Indonesia Pariwisata 2025 is Salma Ranggita Cahyariyani of South Sumatra, who was crowned on 2 May 2025 in Jakarta Convention Center.

 History

-In 2006 until 2022, 2nd Runner Up of Puteri Indonesia was given the Puteri Indonesia Pariwisata.
+Since 2006, 2nd Runner Up of Puteri Indonesia was given the Puteri Indonesia Pariwisata.
 Puteri Indonesia Pariwisata was started to choose the winner for Miss International 2007.
 After that, Puteri Indonesia Organization did not send Puteri Indonesia Pariwisata to international pageant.
 Started Puteri Indonesia 2010, the titleholders was sent to the International Beauty pageants, started with Alessandra Khadijah Usman at the Miss Asia Pacific World 2011 in Chile, following with Andi Tenri Gusti Harnum Utari Natassa was competed at the Miss Asia Pacific World 2012 in South Korea.

 The first Puteri Indonesia Pariwisata to compete in Miss Supranational was Cokorda Istri Krisnanda Widani from Bali in 2013.
-The 2011 and 2012 winners (Alessandra Khadijah Usman and Andi Tenri Gusti Harnum Utari Natassa) competed in Miss Asia Pacific World.
-The participation of Indonesia in Miss Supranational were continuing by Intan Aletrino became Miss Supranational Indonesia 2016 by winning Puteri Indonesia Pariwisata 2016.
-Karina Nadila Niab was Miss Supranational Indonesia 2017 after winning Puteri Indonesia Pariwisata 2017, and since then the winner of Puteri Indonesia Pariwisata was automatically represent Indonesia to Miss Supranational till now.

 In 2019, Joko Widodo announced the Puteri Indonesia as "National Intangible Cultural Heritage of Indonesia", which carries the values of Indonesian culture and society togetherness, to celebrate the role of women in the creative industry, environment, tourism, education and social awareness.
 In line with that, Angela Tanoesoedibjo the eldest daughter of media magnate MNC Group Hary Tanoesoedibjo and Miss Indonesia President and chief executive officer Liliana Tanaja Tanoesoedibjo chosen as The Deputy of Ministry of tourism and Creative Economy of The Republic of Indonesia by the President of Indonesia, Joko Widodo at the Istana Negara Palace in Central Jakarta.
-Start in 2023, Puteri Indonesia Pariwisata was given to the 1st Runner Up Puteri Indonesia.
+Starting 2024, the titleholder of Puteri Indonesia Pariwisata will compete in an international beauty pageant that is decided by the Puteri Indonesia organization after the competition ends.